Team-G0df4th3r/NikitaSux-Semifixed/README.md

 _[note] why im sharing this ??
 Cause i found better way to dump all data from their game :)_
 ```

+I like the part where he says 'to stop script kiddos' while he's the biggest skid i've seen in my life. rofl